tealblu/tealblu/README.md

 ## About Me

 Hi there, I'm **Indigo** (aka **tealblu** on GitHub)!
-I'm passionate about coding, creating innovative and delightful solutions, and learning new technologies.
+I'm passionate about coding, creating innovative and elegant solutions, and learning new technologies.
 Here's a little more about me:

 - 💻 **Full-Stack Developer**
 - 🎨 Lover of **Human-centered** design